built-on-openfin/web-starter/how-to/cloud-interop/README.md

     },
     "cloud": {
       "connectParams": {
+        "authenticationType": "basic",
+        "basicAuthenticationParameters": {
-        "userId": "<PLEASE ASK OPENFIN FOR A USER ID>", "password": "<PLEASE ASK OPENFIN FOR A PASSWORD>", "platformId": "<PLEASE ASK OPENFIN FOR A PLATFORM ID>", "url": "<PLEASE ASK OPENFIN FOR A URL>", "sourceId": "cloud-interop",
+          "username": "<PLEASE ASK OPENFIN/HERE FOR A USERNAME>", "password": "<PLEASE ASK OPENFIN/HERE FOR A PASSWORD>" },
+        "platformId": "<PLEASE ASK OPENFIN/HERE FOR A PLATFORM ID>", "url": "<PLEASE ASK OPENFIN/HERE FOR A URL>", "sourceId": "cloud-interop"
-        "sourceDisplayName": "Cloud Interop Example"
       }
     }
   }